panoptic-labs/docs/docs/developers/parameters.md

 ```solidity
 uint256 immutable FAST_ORACLE_CARDINALITY = 3
 ```
 The fast oracle cardinality defines the number of observations, starting at the latest observation and separated by `FAST_ORACLE_PERIOD`, over which to compute the median fast oracle price.
-This price is the default used to determine solvency during all protocol actions besides liquidations provided the sum of the squares of the cumulative deltas between the fast, slow, current, and last observed tick does not exceed `MAX_TICKS_DELTA^2`.
+This is the only price used to determine solvency during all protocol actions besides liquidations, except when the sum of the squares of the deltas between the fast, slow, current, and last observed tick exceeds `MAX_TICKS_DELTA^2`.

 ### SLOW_ORACLE_UNISWAP_MODE
 ```solidity